 Major food chains already leverage mobile power to optimize their order and pay operations.
 Starbucks is one of the pioneers of this technology, allowing customers to pre-order and pay for their coffee, and simply pick it up at their preferred Starbucks location.
 The popularity of that program (a full 30% of all their payments now come from mobile) inspired other chains to adopt it.
 McDonald’s is scheduled to introduce mobile order and pay in 20,000 locations worldwide in 2019 (source: QSR Magazine).

 Digital transformation is imperative for survival in today’s economy, and restaurants are no exception.
-Restaurants turn to digital transformation to support the growing use of cloud-based services and to automate their processes.
+Restaurants turn to managed Wi-Fi solutions to support the growing use of cloud-based services and to automate their processes.
 As we saw in this article, these new tools which empower their customers and employees, require a solid Wi-Fi foundation to work smoothly.

 Original article can be found at RCRwireless.com